GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 In this case, as we are dealing with points in the plane, we use the conventional euclidean distance.
 DBSCAN consists in categorizing all input points into three groups: _core_ points, reachable points and outliers.
 The latter are considered as noise and do not belong to any cluster while the other form connected groups of samples, the clusters.
+Among its several benefits, DBSCAN does not require to specify an apriori number of clusters.
+This limitation features amid other clustering algorithms such as $k$-means for instance.
 DBSCAN by itself does not define a notion of center for clusters.
 Here, the point with the highest value in the aggregated likelihood map constitutes the cluster center.
 Each cluster is interpreted as one source.

 One of the advantages of such a clustering formulation lies in the ability of the proposed method to detect an arbitrary number of sources.

+#gaet[
+  Also, maybe elaborate more on why we have chosen DBSCAN.
+  It has several important benefits that we could list out.
+]